Code-Institute-Submissions/reminder-project/README.md

 - **[React-datepicker](https://github.com/Hacker0x01/react-datepicker):** A neat dependency which is responsible for the date-picker on this project.
 - **[React-icons](https://react-icons.github.io/react-icons/):** The dependency responsible for the implementation of all the icons used in the project.
 - **[React-web-notification](https://github.com/mobilusoss/react-web-notification/tree/develop):** The dependency used for creating the web notification the user gets when one of their reminders expires.
-- **gh-pages** The dependency required in order to host this project on GitHub Pages.
+- **gh-pages:** The dependency required in order to host this project on GitHub Pages.

 ## Testing